Inter-faith Chaplaincy Events

 Honorary International Chaplains, Yushin and Fumi from Japan Desk Scotland, will be delighted to welcome you to the Interfaith Room on Tuesdays 12-2pm for Calligraphy as meditation.

-These free sessions will run every Tuesday from 5 August until 25 November (excluding 11th November).
+These free sessions will run every Tuesday from 5 August until 25 November (excluding 11th November) before taking a break over December.

 All materials provided.